What to Know about Texas Uninsured Motorist Coverage

 Uninsured Motorist Lawyer in Houston Explains UM/UIM Claims

 Houston uninsured motorist lawyer Phillip Brantley understands the struggles that injury victims and their families can face following a car accident.
-If you have uninsured motorist or underinsured motorist coverage, you will likely first make a claim with the other driver’s insurance company (if they have insurance), but also your own for the UM/UIM claim.
+If you have uninsured or underinsured motorist coverage, then you should file a claim with the other driver’s insurance company.
 These types of claims can get tricky, and you should not attempt to make these types of claims without an attorney.

 What is UM/UIM Insurance?

 Both uninsured motorist (UM) and underinsured motorist (UIM) are coverage that you can purchase on your own car insurance policy.
-However, Texas law does not require a person to buy UM/UIM insurance, but it is an extremely good idea to have this type of coverage.
+However, Texas law does not require a person to buy UM/UIM insurance.
+It is still an extremely good idea to have this type of coverage.
 Many people only purchase the minimum amount of insurance to drive legally, but this is a mistake.
 If an accident occurs involving catastrophic injury, or injury to multiple people in your family, the money from the minimum coverage on a policy will likely be far short of what you actually need to recover.

 Our lawyer encourages everyone to purchase UM/UIM insurance.
 For the small premium increase, you will be protecting yourself and your family from financial ruin.